kavehmz/kube-for-the-dyslexic/README.md

 Set kubectl context to "kind-kind"
 You can now use your cluster with:

+# Lets check the setup now.
+You can see what containers are running using the following command.
+# kind started one container named kind-control-plane.
+This will act a Kuberentes node for kind.
+$ docker ps
+docker ps
+CONTAINER ID        IMAGE                  COMMAND                  CREATED              STATUS              PORTS                       NAMES
+95623bda34ec        kindest/node:v1.17.0   "/usr/local/bin/entr…"   About a minute ago   Up About a minute   127.0.0.1:32772->6443/tcp   kind-control-plane

 # The kubectl cluster-info prints information about the control plane and add-ons.
 You will see later what they mean.
 # For now we have the api server (as main component) and only KubeDNS (as addon)
 $ kubectl cluster-info --context kind-kind